cog-data/Scybernethics/README.md

 ## Working with LLMs

+- YT LLM Podcast channel: https://www.youtube.com/@Scybernethics

-My Perplexity public account, about questions of interest in the development of my scybernethics conception and expression (direct links also disseminated in my X/Twitter account):
+- My Perplexity public account, about questions of interest in the development of my scybernethics conception and expression (direct links also disseminated in my X/Twitter account):
 username: soto31419705
-email: soto314@gmail.com

 ## LICENSE:
 All material in this repository are under Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International license.